 Soil is the top layer of the Earth's surface that is comprised of both minerals and organic matter.
 The inorganic matter in soil is formed by the breakdown of bedrock and other earth materials into smaller particles.
 The organic portion is comprised of living organisms and decaying organic matter.
 There are a number of different factors that influence soil creation - both how it is formed and its ultimate composition.
-The Soil Science Society of America and U.S.D.A Natural Resources Conservation Service place these factors into five different groups of rocks on Earth different categories: 1 Parent material.
-There are three within these groups.
+The Soil Science Society of America and U.S.D.A Natural Resources Conservation Service place these factors into five different categories:

+Parent material.
+There are three different groups of rocks on Earth (sedimentary, igneous, and metamorphic), but thousands of rocks comprised of different mineral combinations that fall within these groups.
 Soils retain some of the properties of their parent rock material, which is one reason for the variability among soils.
 For example, igneous rocks tend to weather into soils that are predominantly sand, while sedimentary rocks tend to form soils that are dominated by clay.
 Soils may or may not be derived from the bedrock located immediately below them.
 In fact, the U.S.D.A.
 Natural Resources Conservation Service estimates that over 95% of the soils on the earth are not found where they were originally formed.
 Over time, soil may be moved by wind, ice (glaciers), or water, relocating it away from its place of origin.